jasongrahn/da410_hw/project4/da410_project4.md

 ![](da410_project4_files/figure-markdown_github/unnamed-chunk-3-2.png)

 Plotting sepal and petal variables before and after training shows very close alignment.
-We know from the above table that there was only 1 misclassified flower from the test set, but which flower was hard to discern in the plots.
-Let's work to call out which flower was incorrectly labelled.
+After running multiple tests, the smallest misclassification volume we could achieve was 4, or 6.9% error rate, using `seed(42)` and `k=6`.
+These are a bit hard to discern from the plots Let's work to call out which flowers are incorrectly labelled.

 ``` r
 petal.tf <- accuracy.table %>% ggplot() +